Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Dosing Recommendations||Selected Adverse Events|

-- Metabolism: Co-administration of efavirenz with drugs primarily metabolized by cytochrome P (CYP) 2C9, CYP2C19, CYP2B6, or CYP3A isozymes may result in altered plasma concentrations of the co-administered drugs.
-Drugs that induce CYP3A and CYP2B6 activity would be expected to increase the clearance of efavirenz, resulting in lower plasma concentrations.
-There is potential for multiple drug interactions with efavirenz.
-Importantly, dose adjustment or the addition of ritonavir may be necessary when efavirenz is used in combination with atazanavir, fosamprenavir, lopinavir/ritonavir (LPV/r), or maraviroc.
+- Metabolism: Coadministration of efavirenz (EFV) with drugs that are primarily metabolized by cytochrome P450 (CYP) 2C9, CYP2C19, CYP2B6, or CYP3A isozymes may result in altered plasma concentrations of the coadministered drugs.
+Drugs that induce CYP3A and CYP2B6 activity would be expected to increase the clearance of EFV, resulting in lower plasma concentrations.
+There is potential for multiple drug interactions with EFV.
+Importantly, dose adjustment or the addition of ritonavir may be necessary when EFV is used in combination with atazanavir (ATV), lopinavir/ritonavir (LPV/r), or maraviroc (MVC).

-- Before efavirenz is administered, a patient’s medication profile should be carefully reviewed for potential drug interactions with efavirenz.
+- Before EFV is administered, a patient’s medication profile should be carefully reviewed for potential drug interactions with EFV.

-- Corrected QT (QTc) prolongation has been observed with the use of efavirenz.1,2 Consider using an alternative to efavirenz in patients receiving a drug that has a known risk of Torsades de Pointes or in patients who are at higher risk of Torsades de Pointes.
+- Corrected QT (QTc) prolongation has been observed with the use of EFV.1,2 Consider using an alternative to EFV in patients who are receiving a drug that has a known risk of Torsades de Pointes or in patients who are at higher risk of Torsades de Pointes.

 - More common: Skin rash, increased transaminase levels.
 Central nervous system (CNS) abnormalities such as dizziness, somnolence, insomnia, abnormal dreams, confusion, abnormal thinking, impaired concentration, amnesia, agitation, depersonalization, hallucinations, euphoria, and seizures have been reported, primarily in adults (see Table 15a for information on managing these toxicities).

-- Rare: QTc prolongation has been observed with the use of efavirenz.1,2 A case report associated efavirenz use with marked QT prolongation and Torsades de Pointes.3 An association between efavirenz and suicidal ideation, suicide, and attempted suicide (especially among those with a history of mental illness or substance abuse) was found in one retrospective analysis of four comparative trials in adults.
+- Rare: QTc prolongation has been observed with the use of EFV.1,2 A case report associated EFV use with marked QT prolongation and Torsades de Pointes.3 An association between EFV and suicidal ideation, suicide, and attempted suicide (especially among those with a history of mental illness or substance abuse) was found in one retrospective analysis of four comparative trials in adults.
 This association, however, was not found in analyses of two large observational cohorts.

-- Potential risk of teratogenicity: For discussion, see Pediatric Use section below; see also Efavirenz in the Perinatal Guidelines.
+- Potential risk of teratogenicity: See Efavirenz in the Perinatal Guidelines.

-Efavirenz is Food and Drug Administration (FDA)-approved for use as part of antiretroviral therapy in children aged ≥3 months and weighing ≥3.5 kg.
-Although the FDA has approved the use of Symfi Lo, the fixed-dose combination of efavirenz 400 mg plus lamivudine 300 mg plus tenofovir disoproxil fumarate (TDF) 300 mg, in children weighing ≥35 kg, the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) has not yet discussed pediatric use of this new formulation and the implications of using a fixed-dose combination that contains a lower dose of efavirenz in children.
+EFV has been approved by the Food and Drug Administration (FDA) for use as part of antiretroviral (ARV) therapy in children aged ≥3 months and weighing ≥3.5 kg.
+The FDA has also approved the use of Symfi Lo, the fixed-dose combination of EFV 400 mg/lamivudine (3TC) 300 mg/tenofovir disoproxil fumarate (TDF) 300 mg, in children weighing ≥35 kg.

 Efficacy in Clinical Trials

-EFV-based regimens have proven virologically superior or noninferior to a variety of regimens in adults, including those containing LPV/r, nevirapine, rilpivirine, ATV, elvitegravir, raltegravir, and MVC.4-10 EFV was shown to be inferior to dolutegravir in the SINGLE trial in adults, which compared the virologic response of dolutegravir plus abacavir/lamivudine to the virologic response of efavirenz/TDF/emtricitabine at Weeks 48 and 144.
-The differences were most likely due to more drug discontinuations in the efavirenz group.11
+EFV-based regimens have proven virologically superior or noninferior to a variety of regimens in adults, including those containing LPV/r, nevirapine, rilpivirine, ATV, elvitegravir, raltegravir, and MVC.4-10 EFV was shown to be inferior to dolutegravir (DTG) in the SINGLE trial in adults, which compared the virologic response of DTG plus abacavir/3TC to the virologic response of EFV/TDF/emtricitabine (FTC) at Weeks 48 and 144.
+The differences were most likely due to more drug discontinuations in the EFV group.11

-Genetic polymorphisms in genes coding for enzymes involved in the metabolism of efavirenz may alter enzyme activity, which causes a high degree of interpatient variability in drug exposure.
-CYP2B6 is the primary enzyme for efavirenz metabolism, and pediatric patients with the CYP2B6-516-T/T genotype (which has an allele frequency of 20% in African Americans) have reduced metabolism, resulting in higher efavirenz levels in these patients than in those with the G/G or G/T genotypes.21-25 The CYP2B6-516-T/T allele frequency varies by ethnicity.
+Genetic polymorphisms in the genes that code for enzymes involved in the metabolism of EFV may alter enzyme activity, which causes a high degree of interpatient variability in drug exposure.
+CYP2B6 is the primary enzyme for EFV metabolism, and pediatric patients with the CYP2B6-516-T/T genotype have reduced metabolism, resulting in higher EFV levels in these patients than in those with the G/G or G/T genotypes.21-25 The CYP2B6-516-T/T allele frequency varies by ethnicity.
 In a study of adults from the United States and Italy, this allele had a frequency of 24.4% among white study participants, a frequency of 31.3% among black study participants, and a frequency of 34.9% among Hispanic study participants.26 A retrospective study of pediatric patients in a multi-ethnic, high-income setting confirmed that EFV plasma concentrations can vary between patients.
-The interindividual variability could be explained in large part by polymorphisms in drug metabolizing genes, as well as by age at treatment initiation and time since treatment initiation.27 IMPAACT P1070 has shown that aggressive dosing with approximately 40 mg/kg of efavirenz using opened capsules resulted in therapeutic efavirenz concentrations in 58% of children aged <3 years with G/G or G/T genotype but excessive exposure in those with T/T genotype.25 Optimal dosing may require pretreatment CYP2B6 genotyping in children aged <3 years (see discussion below).24,25 Additional variant CYP2B6 alleles and variant CYP2A6 alleles have been found to influence efavirenz concentrations in adults and children.24,26-30 The CYP2B6 T983C mutation has also been associated with reduced efavirenz clearance in African children.24
+The interindividual variability could be explained in large part by polymorphisms in drug metabolizing genes, as well as by age at treatment initiation and time since treatment initiation.27 IMPAACT P1070 has shown that aggressive dosing with approximately 40 mg/kg of EFV using opened capsules resulted in therapeutic EFV concentrations in 58% of children aged <3 years with the G/G or G/T genotypes, but excessive exposure occurred in those with the T/T genotype.28 Optimal dosing may require pretreatment CYP2B6 genotyping in children aged <3 years (see discussion below).25,28

 Pharmacokinetics and Dosing: Infants and Children Aged <3 Years

-Investigational Dosing for Children Aged 3 Months to <3 Years Based on CYP2B6 Genotype
+Investigational Dosing for Children Aged 3 Months to <3 Years By CYP2B6 Genotype

-The Panel does not recommend use of efavirenz in children aged 3 months to <3 years.
-If the clinical situation demands use of efavirenz, the Panel recommends determining CYP2B6 genotype prior to use.
-(See a list of laboratories performing this testing.)
-Patients should be classified as extensive CYP2B6-516-G/G and -G/T genotype metabolizers (EMs) or slow CYP2B6-516-T/T genotype metabolizers (SMs) to guide dosing as indicated by the investigational doses from IMPAACT study P1070 (see Tables A1 and A2).
-Whether the doses used are investigational or FDA-approved, measuring efavirenz plasma concentrations should be considered 2 weeks after initiation (see Therapeutic Drug Monitoring below).
-The mid-dose efavirenz plasma concentration target of 1.0 to 4.0 mg/L derived from adult clinical monitoring data is typically also applied to trough concentrations.
-A study of 128 African children (aged 1.7–13.5 years) suggests that the C24h threshold for increased risk of unsuppressed viral load is C24h 0.65 mg/L.32 Consultation with an expert is recommended before adjusting dose.
-In addition, when following the P1070 investigational dose recommendations, some experts would measure efavirenz concentrations at age 3 years before transitioning the child to the recommended dose for children aged ≥3 years.
+The Panel does not recommend use of EFV in children aged 3 months to <3 years.
+If the clinical situation demands the use of EFV, the Panel recommends determining CYP2B6 genotype prior to use (see a list of laboratories that perform this test).
+Patients should be classified as extensive CYP2B6-516-G/G and -G/T genotype metabolizers or slow CYP2B6-516-T/T genotype metabolizers to guide dosing as indicated by the investigational doses from IMPAACT study P1070 (see Table A).
+Whether the doses used are investigational or approved by the FDA, EFV plasma concentrations should be measured 2 weeks after initiating EFV (see the Therapeutic Drug Monitoring section below).
+The mid-dose EFV plasma concentration target of 1.0 mg/L to 4.0 mg/L derived from adult clinical monitoring data is typically also applied to trough concentrations.
+A study of 128 African children (aged 1.7–13.5 years) suggests that the C24h threshold for increased risk of unsuppressed viral load is C24h 0.65 mg/L.36 Consultation with an expert in pediatric HIV infection is recommended before adjusting dose.
+In addition, when following the P1070 investigational dose recommendations, some experts would measure EFV concentrations at age 3 years before transitioning the child to the recommended dose for children aged ≥3 years.

 Pharmacokinetics: Children Aged ≥3 Years and Adolescents

-Even with the use of FDA-approved pediatric dosing in children aged ≥3 years, efavirenz concentrations can be suboptimal.20,33-37 Therefore, some experts recommend therapeutic drug monitoring (TDM) with efavirenz and possible use of higher doses in young children, especially in select clinical situations such as virologic rebound or lack of response in an adherent patient.
-In one study in which the efavirenz dose was adjusted in response to measurement of the AUC, the median administered dose was efavirenz 13 mg/kg (367 mg per m2 of body surface area) and the range was from 3 to 23 mg/kg (69–559 mg/m2).38 A PK study in 20 children aged 10 to 16 years treated with LPV/r 300 mg/m2 twice daily plus efavirenz 350 mg/m2 once daily showed adequacy of the lopinavir trough values but suggested that the efavirenz trough values were lower than PK targets.
-The authors therefore recommended that higher doses of efavirenz might be needed when these drugs are used together.39
+Even with the use of FDA-approved pediatric dosing in children aged ≥3 years, EFV concentrations can be suboptimal.21,37-41 Therefore, some experts recommend using TDM in patients who are receiving EFV and possibly using higher doses in young children, especially in certain clinical situations, such as virologic rebound or lack of response in an adherent patient.
+In one study in which the EFV dose was adjusted in response to measurement of the AUC, the median administered dose was EFV 13 mg/kg (367 mg per m2 of body surface area) and the range was from 3 mg/kg to 23 mg/kg (69–559 mg per m2 of body surface area).42

 Toxicity: Children versus Adults